UniversalDependencies/docs/_tpn/index.md

 ## Tokenization and Word Segmentation

-* Words are delimited by whitespace characters.
-Description of exceptions follows.
+* Words are delimited by whitespace characters
 * According to typographical rules, many punctuation marks are attached to a neighboring word.
-We always tokenize them as separate tokens (words);
+They are given as separate tokens (words);
 * There are no adjectives in Tupinambá.
 Modification is made by composition, juxtaposing lexical roots, so when a lexical root is modified by another a new word appears as in *kuɲãporaŋ(a)* 'beautiful woman' (*kuɲã* 'woman' + *poraŋ-(a)* 'beauty').
-Such words are treated as [multiword tokens](https://universaldependencies.org/format.html#morphological-annotation).
+Such words are treated sometimes as [multiword tokens](https://universaldependencies.org/format.html#morphological-annotation), sometimes as a single word.
-* Some compund words from Portuguese are written as one word, e.g. _santacruz_ 'holy cross'.
+* Some compound words from Portuguese are written as one word, e.g. _santaCruz_ 'holy cross'.

 ## Morphology